bryceandy/PHPUnit-code-katas/README.md

 Write an efficient algorithm for the following assumptions:

-N is an integer within the range [0..100,000];
+- N is an integer within the range [0..100,000];
-the elements of A are all distinct;
+- The elements of A are all distinct;
-each element of array A is an integer within the range [1..(N + 1)].
+- Each element of array A is an integer within the range [1..(N + 1)].

 ## 7. Tape Equilibrium